garrandall/popular-music-data/tracks/let-me-go-hailee-steinfeld-alesso-florida-georgia-line-watt.md

 Chased the high too far, too fast
 Picket white fence, but we paint it black

-Ooh, and I wished you would hurt me harder than I hurt you Ooh, and I wish you wouldn't wait for me but you always do
+Oh, and I wished you would hurt me harder than I hurt you Oh, and I wish you wouldn't wait for me but you always do

 I've been hoping somebody loves you in the ways I couldn't Somebody's taking care of all of the mess I made